mcguffin/acf-quickedit-fields/README.md

 WordPress plugin which extends the functionality of the Advanced Custom Fields Plugin (Pro, Version 5+).
 http://www.advancedcustomfields.com/pro/

-Show Advanced Custom Fields in post list table.
+Show Advanced Custom Fields in list tables.
+Some columns are sortable.
 Edit field values in Quick Edit and / or Bulk edit.

 Proofed to work with ACF Pro 5.x.